 |Diyatalawa POW Camp Sri Lanka

 Brother Antonie Michael’s involvement is not known, but he was old enough for Commando duty so undoubtedly served in some capacity.
 He did not make a compensation claim, but did return to Comet and died there of ‘Flu in 1918.

 By the end of June 1902, a month after the peace was finalised, the prisoners at Diyatalawa were permitted to go home provided they swore an Oath of Allegiance.
 They could leave immediately at their own expense or could wait their turn for repatriation by the government.
 Whichever choice they made, the Cronje brothers were home fairly quickly because on 4 September, Isaac lodged a British Army receipt for payment from Patricksdale.
 (Liz Finnie Pvt.
 Comm.)

 The Patricksdale farmstead did at some stage come under attack and one of the houses, which had hay in its loft, was burnt down.
-Liz Finnie recollects that the back door of the surviving house had a bullet hole in it and there was a Pom Pom shell lodged in one of the gum trees.
-There is no indication of when this attack occurred or who participated.
-Maybe this was one of the actions in early June 1901.
-Maybe this action involved Andries Petrus and Antonie Michael.
+Liz Finnie recollects that the back door of the surviving house had a bullet hole in it and there was a Pom Pom shell embedded in one of the gum trees.
 (Liz Finnie Pvt.
 Comm.)
+There is no indication of when this attack occurred or who participated.
+It was possibly one of the actions in early June 1901.
+Maybe Andries Petrus and Antonie Michael were involved?
+Isaac claimed £200 for damage to the house which was considered reasonable by the Commission and paid.
+30

-We do know that none of the women were removed to a concentration camp which suggests that they did what a lot of the women did.
-They left the farm and hid in the mountains when Khaki came calling.
-Eldest daughter, Hester Philippina, however, was directly involved in the raid by the Harrismith Volunteer Light Horse on the farm Zaaihoek.
+We do know that none of the women were removed to a concentration camp which suggests that they did what a lot of the women did – left the farm and hid in the mountains when Khaki came calling.
+Eldest daughter, Hester Philippina, however, was directly involved in the raid by the Harrismith Volunteer Light Horse on the homestead on the farm Zaaihoek.
 Hester was married to Frederik Jacobus Moolman, and Zaaihoek was their farm.
 Frederik had surrendered with the Cronje brothers and been shipped to Diyatalawa.
-Hester and her six daughters then operated a Boer hospital out of the homestead which was attacked during the raid.
-After the Boer victory, she took in and cared for the British wounded who were later taken to Harrismith.
+Hester then operated a Boer hospital out of the homestead with her six daughters, and possibly her mother, Julia.
+After the Boer victory, Hester took in and cared for the British wounded who were later taken to Harrismith.
 As a result, the British then recognised her hospital and left them in peace for the remainder of the war.
-(Strachan 2009)
+(Strachan 2009; Liz Finnie Pvt.
+Comm.)

-Heber Rix Smith from Castle View, despite his English heritage, was also an active member of the Harrismith Commando.
+Heber Rix Smith from Castle View, despite his English heritage, was an active member of the Harrismith Commando.
 He did not surrender following the Brandwater Basin campaign and would have been amongst the “Harrismithers” that Boldingh went to meet the following year on the evening of 3 June 1901 as British columns swept the area.
 He would have been involved in the subsequent actions around Witsieshoek, but, unlike Boldingh, his luck ran out.
 POW records show that Prisoner 21462 Heber Rix Smith, aged 43, of the farm Castle View, was captured at Witsieshoek on 7 June 1901 and was transported to Bermuda from the Ladysmith POW camp.
 He arrived at Bermuda on 19 July 1901.
-20 This means that he was transported on the SS Ranee as it was the only ship to arrive that day.
+32 This means that he was transported on the SS Ranee as it was the only ship to arrive that day.
 All its passengers were incarcerated on either Burt’s or Darrell’s Islands.

 These are two islands in the inner bay of Bermuda separated from each other by a short stretch of reef that could be crossed at low tide.